YangLu1031/cloud-builders/Preview/README.md

 the `gcr.io/cloud-builders/...` namespace.
 This new set of AR Builders will be released in two phases.

-### Phase 1: Beta AR Builders in Artifact Registry
+### Phase 1: Preview AR Builders in Artifact Registry

-The initial Beta release of these AR Builders will be hosted in [Artifact Registry](https://cloud.google.com/artifact-registry).
+The initial Preview release of these AR Builders will be hosted in [Artifact Registry](https://cloud.google.com/artifact-registry).
 We anticipate using the namespace `{region}-docker.pkg.dev/gcb-release/cloud-builders/...` where `{region}` is one of `us`, `europe`, or `asia`.
 To test out or migrate to the AR